iotexproject/iotex-bootstrap/README.md

 ### JSON RPC API(Babel service)

-Our node supports most of methods of [ethereum's JRPC protocol](https://eth.wiki/json-rpc/API).
+Our node supports most of methods of [Ethereum's JSON-RPC protocol](https://eth.wiki/json-rpc/API).
 The local endpoint of babal service is `localhost:15014` on the gateway node.

 Additional method support could be requested [here](https://github.com/iotexproject/iotex-core/issues).